 An item’s item type (e.g., “Book”, “DVD”, “Map”, etc.)

-OLE allows as many patron types, locations, and item types as your institution may need, as well as the creation of infinite circulation rules.
+OLE allows as many patron types, locations, and item types as well as the creation of infinite circulation rules.
 Each institution or library could set up ONE policy that applies to all patron types, all item types, and all shelving locations, or they could set up a policy for each unique combination of the three elements.
 Each institution could also set up a limited number of policies for various groupings of the three elements—this being the option that most libraries will probably follow.

 Libraries apply circulation policies by using the Loan, Return, and Request functions.